October 6, 2021

 If you’re currently working, you can use a Flexible Spending Account (FSA) to pay for dental care.
 These funds are deducted from your paycheck with pre-tax dollars and can be used to pay for any type of dental care you need.

 Finally, a Medigap plan may be an option for dental emergencies.
 Some plans offer coverage for the deductibles, copays, and coinsurance related to emergency dental services.
 However, they won’t pay for routine or preventive dental care.
+It is important to know, though, that you cannot be enrolled in both a Medicare Supplement (Medigap) plan and Medicare Advantage plan at the same time.
+Medigap can only be used with Original Medicare.

 Consider a range of dental care providers